vanilla/docs/content/help/posting/index.md

 "Posting" or commenting on a discussion is the primary way users will interact with your community.
 There is a range of discussion types, helping communities adjust the functionality to suit their needs.

-At the bottom of each thread, the user will encounter a text field:
+At the bottom of each discussion, the user will encounter a text field:

 ![Editor](https://images.v-cdn.net/docs/Posting_Editor.png)

 Users are able to type their comments here and submit them by hitting the “Post Comment” button.
-That comment will immediately append the bottom of the thread, adding it to the conversation.
+That comment will immediately append the bottom of the discussion, adding it to the conversation.

 ### Advanced Editor